Electronics for lightweight and ultralight backpacking

 1. Voice and text.
 For keeping in touch with people at home.
 Because I’m on the Three network, I get free roaming in most European countries, and I’ve found signal to be decent in the Highlands too.

-7. Photography.
+6. Photography.
 The iPhone’s camera is actually pretty good.
-Although it isn’t my main camera, I use it for shooting quick snaps for Instagram, and as a backup to my main camera/s.
-The Lightroom Mobile app is good for capturing DNG RAW files for maximum image quality.
+Although it isn’t my main camera, I use it for shooting quick snaps for Instagram, and as a backup to my main camera.

 Many people choose to keep their phone switched off while they hike, only turning it on when they need to use it, but my preferred strategy is to leave my iPhone set to airplane mode, which disables all wireless antennas except for GPS.
 This enables me to use ViewRanger and access data stored on the device, but dramatically reduces power consumption.
 Due to the often poor signal in mountain areas, power can drain far more rapidly than usual unless you activate airplane mode – this is a key technique for taking your smartphone into the wild.
 I also recommend you deactivate background app refresh and other processes that run in the background.